keras-team/keras-io/examples/audio/md/wav2vec2_audiocls.md

 ```
 </div>
-Now you can push this model to 🤗 Model Hub and also share it with with all your friends,
+Now you can push this model to Hugging Face Model Hub and also share it with with all your friends,
 family, favorite pets: they can all load it with the identifier
 `"your-username/the-name-you-picked"`, for instance: